High-Dimensional Knockoffs Inference for Time Series Data: Appendix of Section

 \subsection{Robust TSKI without subsampling}

-In this section, we consider a special case of the TSKI with Algorithm~\ref{Algorithm1} when we set $q=0$, that is, no subsampling is used.
-We provide a full description of the corresponding algorithm in Algorithm~\ref{Algorithm2} below since the related method and theory have standalone value to the time series literature.
-Two major contributions here are 1) extending the robust knockoffs inference~\citep{barber2018robust} to the e-value setting and 2) further extending the results to time series applications.
+In this section, we consider a special case of Algorithm~\ref{Algorithm1} when $q=0$, that is, no subsampling.
+For ease of reference, we provide a full description of the corresponding algorithm in Algorithm~\ref{Algorithm2} below.
+Our theoretical study here has two major contributions: 1) extending the theory of robust knockoffs inference~\citep{barber2018robust} to its e-value analog, where the non-robust version was first introduced and studied by \citep{ren2022derandomized} for i.i.d. data, and 2) further extending the results to time series applications.
 By similar analysis as in Theorem~\ref{theorem2.new} below, we can show that the robust knockoffs inference~\citep{barber2018robust} (without using the e-values) can also be extended to time series applications, but the details are omitted here for simplicity.
 We emphasize that our results \eqref{robust.eq.14}--\eqref{theorem2.new.3} in Theorem~\ref{theorem2.new} below assume \textit{neither} i.i.d. observations \textit{nor} the pairwise exchangibility Condition~\ref{knockoff.generator.2}.